FirebaseExtended/angularfire/docs/guide/user-auth.md

 | `provider` | The authentication method used (e.g. "anonymous" or "google.com"). |
 | `token` | The contents of the authentication token (an OpenID JWT). |

-The contents of `auth.token` will further contain the following information:
+The contents of `auth.token` will contain the following information:

 ```
 {